Darmiyaan (TV series)

 Darmiyaan is a 2013 Pakistani television series directed by Shahid Shafaat.
 It aired on ARY Digital and stars Sania Saeed, Adnan Siddiqui and Syra Yousuf in leading roles.
 It broadcast in India on Zindagi.

-Plot
+Synopsis

 The plot of the follows the story of two sisters when the young one seeks out to take revenge from the elder.
 She tries to manipulate her life after which she not only loses the man of her dreams but also her sense of reality.
-It revolves around the upside downs in the life of a married couple.
+It also revolves around the upside downs in the life of a married couple.